 Everyone loves the idea of a scholarship.
 Who doesn’t want free money for college?

-It’s easy to get caught up in the hype about scholarships.
-Many students and families get their hopes up when they hear about other students getting a scholarship or they hear a so-called expert tell them that scholarships are a massive opportunity for free money.
+Many students and families get their hopes up when they hear about other students getting a scholarship or when they hear a so-called expert tell them that scholarships are a massive opportunity for free money.
 But then their hopes are dashed.

-On the other hand, some families don’t even bother to think about scholarships because they assume they can’t qualify.
+On the other hand, some families don’t even bother to think about scholarships because they assume they won’t qualify.
 Their student isn’t an academic superstar or an athlete, so they assume there’s no way they’ll get a scholarship.

 Many students and families don’t understand the different types of scholarships and how they work, so they end up missing out on free money.
-Others get caught up in the hype about scholarships and are disappointed when they don’t get one, or they do the work to apply and later find out it was a waste of time.
+Others get caught up in the hype about scholarships and are disappointed when they don’t get one and find out that all their work to apply for them was a waste of time.

-In this article, we’ll dispel the misconceptions by taking a look at three of the most common types of scholarships.
-We’ll examine what they really mean and what’s involved in qualifying and applying for them.
+In this article, we’ll dispel the misconceptions by taking a look at the three most common types of scholarships.
+We’ll examine what they are, how they work, and what’s involved in qualifying and applying for them.

 You can use this knowledge to think more critically about scholarships and make more informed and realistic assessments about whether to pursue them.
-And who knows?
-You might get some free money after all, or at least save yourself a lot of wasted time and effort.
+Who knows?
+You might get some free money after all, or maybe you’ll save yourself a lot of wasted time and effort.

 Let’s get started.